samgiles/weekendraytracer/README.md

 For fun, this is a library with buildable examples for each chapter.
 But, build your own using the book, it's well worth it.

+The examples are not backwards compatible with the Library.
+That's too much work.

 # License